carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 ![][image3].

-Sistrix domain data.
+Sistrix domain data for Grokipedia.com.
 Also illustrates a deep drop on the same day 2/2/26.

 ![][image4]